Souptik96/Machine-Learning---GoDady-Microbusiness-Time-Series-Forecasting/README.md

 4. Explore the Jupyter Notebooks provided for data preprocessing, analysis, and modeling.
 5. Experiment with different hyperparameters, data sources, or model variations as needed.

-## Data Sources
-Data can be donwloaded from: https://www.kaggle.com/competitions/godaddy-microbusiness-density-forecasting/data

 ## Results
 Results will show you tables with the predicted values for the density.
 Result values and accuracy depends on the model we are using such as ARIMA/SARIMA etc.